KaTrinXyf/Vocabulary/README.md

 Vocabulary
 ==========

-documents for development of metadata keyword vocabularies from NGDS tag cloud; also for developing vocabularies to populate NGDS documents
+Repository for artifacts used in development of vocabularies for the National Geothermal Data System.
+These include:
+- **metadata keyword** vocabularies from NGDS tag cloud
+- **entity and property vocabularies** that are part of NGDS content models
+- **property value vocabularies** used to specify properties in NGDS interchange documents.